Use composite models in Power BI Desktop

 You can build composite models using data from Power BI datasets or Analysis Services models to service the following scenarios:

-- Connecting to data from various sources: Import (such as files), Power BI datasets, Azure Analysis Services
+- Connecting to data from various sources: Import (such as files), Power BI datasets, Analysis Services models

 - Creating relationships between different data sources